mrichardson23/RPi_8x8GridDraw/README.md

     cd ~
     curl -L bit.ly/1PQeM7a | sh

-The full details about this activity can be found here: https://dl.dropboxusercontent.com/u/48482/Sense-Hat-Activity-Plan.pdf
+The full details about this activity can be found in the Sense-Hat-Activity-Plan.pdf file in this repo.

 ## Notes